For AI agent builders.

 Most solo builders never need anything beyond Pro.

-The typical path is: start on Free for the first agent (no card needed, just see if it works), upgrade your best-performing agent to Pro once it earns $100+/month, and keep everything else on Free.
+The typical path is: start on Free for the first agent (no card needed, just see if it works), upgrade your best-performing agent to Pro once it is earning steadily, and keep everything else on Free.
 We rarely see solo builders move to Business; that tier is shaped for teams running many agents with compliance requirements.

-• Business ($29/agent/mo): if you have 3+ agents pulling $4k+ each and need audit logs.
+- Business ($49/agent/mo): if you run several high-withdrawal agents and need audit logs.
 Rare for solo builders.